hit-pay/slate/source/index.html.md

 Parameter | Description | Example
 --------- | ------- | -----------
 amount |  Amount related to the payment | 2500.00
-payment_methods[] | Choice of payment methods you want to offer the customer | paynow_online , card, wechat, alipay currency |  Currency related to the payment  | SGD email | Buyer’s email | foo@example.com
-purpose | Purpose of the Payment request  FIFA 16
+payment_methods[] | Choice of payment methods you want to offer the customer | paynow_online , card, wechat, alipay, grabpay currency |  Currency related to the payment  | SGD email | Buyer’s email | foo@example.com purpose | Purpose of the Payment request  FIFA 16